Streets in the Sky

 Streets in the Sky is the third studio album by English indie rock band The Enemy, released on 21 May 2012 through Cooking Vinyl and eOne Music.
-It entered the UK Albums Chart at No. 9, and was met with universally negative reviews.
+It entered the UK Albums Chart at number nine.

 Release

 The song "Saturday" was released in May 2012 as the first single from Streets in the Sky.
 In the spring there were two versions of the video for the song (one of them is acoustic).
 The song was also included in FIFA 13, the video game by EA Sports as a soundtrack.
 The music video shows the members of the band singing on the blue background with words "Streets in the Sky" on the walls.

 The second single, "Like a Dancer", was released on 16 July 2012 and reached No. 9 in the UK Albums Chart.
 A music video for "Like a Dancer" was published to YouTube.
 "Like a Dancer" was recorded at Kore Studios, and was published by EMI Music Publishing.
 It is licensed to Cooking Vinyl.